IepIweidieng/iid-app-inventor-work-collection/README.md

 Can be imported at <https://ai2.appinventor.mit.edu/>.

-Homework projects created when I was in the 程式設計小隊 ("programming designing team") in my senior highschool.
+Homework projects created on the computer course when I was in my senior high school.

 * test: Created 2014-10-15 21:32:10
 * C\_to\_F: Created 2015-11-30 14:24:44